Fortunately for us,

 |school||Hogwarts, Ashland University|

 Some proper nouns are unique, and the computer is good at picking these up and capitalizing the first letter if you forget: England, Robert.
-Other proper nouns are made up of common nouns (National Football League), and the computer misses those entirely.
+Other proper nouns are made up of common nouns and adjectives (National Football League), and the computer misses those entirely.
 If you type "united states of america," the computer only capitalizes the last word for you—which is wrong.
 (Our country is the United States of America—capitals on the first letter of every word except of.)

 Names of school courses are not usually proper nouns.
 The exceptions are the languages (which would be proper nouns whether they are courses or simply names of the languages themselves).
 Here is how you should discuss your academic schedule: